qualk/SubjectiveDocs/docs/developer/kit/about.md

 # SubjectiveKit Schools

-**SubjectiveKit Schools** is the primary source of school-related data for Subjective for Web and Subjective on Apple platforms.
-Learn more [here](/schools).
+**SubjectiveKit Schools** is the our library of school data for Subjective for Web and Subjective on Apple platforms.

 The data is served as JavaScript Object Notation (JSON) from [https://cdn.subjective.school/schools.json](https://cdn.subjective.school/schools.json).
 The source code can be found [here](https://github.com/SubjectiveLabs/SubjectiveKit/blob/main/schools.json).